DirectOutput/DirectOutput/Documentation/15_Table configuration.md

 To overcome the problem, uncheck the "Error message without backglass" checkbox in the B2S.Server settings window.

-\image html B2SServer_Settings_NoBackglass.png "Error message without backglass" checkbox.
+\image html B2SServer_Settings_NoBackglass.png Error message without backglass checkbox.

 \note For tables without a backglass you will not be able to call the settings window of the B2S.Server.